espressif/esp-idf/examples/bluetooth/nimble/bleprph/README.md

 It uses ESP32's Bluetooth controller and NimBLE stack based BLE host.

-This example aims at understanding GATT database configuration, advertisement and SMP related NimBLE APIs.
+This example aims at understanding GATT database configuration, handling GATT reads and writes, handling subscribe events, understanding advertisement and SMP related NimBLE APIs.

 It also demonstrates security features of NimBLE stack.
-SMP parameters like I/O capabilities of device, Bonding flag, MITM protection flag and Secure Connection only mode etc., can be configured through menuconfig options.
+SMP parameters like I/O capabilities of device, Bonding flag, MITM protection flag and Secure Connection only mode, Enabling Link Encryption etc., can be configured through menuconfig options.

 For RPA feature (currently Host based privacy feature is supported), use API `ble_hs_pvcy_rpa_config` to enable/disable host based privacy, `own_addr_type` needs to be set to `BLE_ADDR_RANDOM` to use this feature.
 Please include `ble_hs_pvcy.h` while using this API.
 As `ble_hs_pvcy_rpa_config` configures host privacy and sets address in controller, it is necessary to call this API after host-controller are synced (e.g. in `bleprph_on_sync` callback).